 Quality and Governance Committee Terms of Reference

-The recent inspection of the Salisbury Hospital and Horizon Close resulted in a “Good” rating.
+The recent inspection of the Salisbury Hospital resulted in a “Good” rating.
 CQC inspectors commented “We saw that the majority of the hospital’s governance systems were robust and allowed managers to monitor performance and develop quality improvement plans to help ensure good quality care.”

-The Farnborough site was most recently inspected in November 2015 and was rated “Good”.
+The Farnborough site was last inspected in November 2015 and was rated “Good”.
 In the summary of findings the inspectors noted “Staff were highly committed to delivering high quality care.
 They listened to people’s comments, and worked with them to deliver the support they wanted.”

 - Medicines management